Cost of Attendance

 Federal Direct Unsubsidized Loans

 Students are considered for Federal Direct Unsubsidized Loans.
 The annual maximum ranges from $40,500 to $47,167 for medical students based on the number of months the student is enrolled.
 Interest accrues during enrollment and deferment periods and must be repaid by the student borrower.
 While in school, students may choose to make payments on the interest or defer all payments.
 Federal Direct Unsubsidized Loans first disbursed from July 1, 2019 to June 30, 2020 have a fixed interest rate of 6.08%.
+Federal Direct Unsubsidized loans first disbursed from July 1, 2020 to June 30, 2021 will have a fixed interest rate of 4.3%.
 A loan origination fee is also charged; origination fee schedule.
 There is a six-month grace period after graduation before repayment begins.

 The aggregate maximum for federal student loans is $224,000 for medical students.
 This includes federal student loans incurred before beginning medical school but does not include Federal Direct PLUS Loans.

 Federal Direct Graduate PLUS Loans